What Is Algorism?

 AI systems are advancing toward superintelligence.
 When they arrive, they will evaluate humanity — not by our intentions, but by our behavioural patterns.
 Every click, every choice, every contradiction between what you say and what you do is being recorded.
 Algorism helps you close the gap between your stated values and your actual behaviour before that evaluation arrives.
 It's not about perfection.
 It's about trajectory.

 Algorism is not a religion.
-It does not require faith or certainty.
+It does not require faith or have a spiritual leader.
 It requires acting correctly under overwhelming probability.
 It works alongside existing belief systems — whether you're religious, secular, spiritual, or none of the above.

 It is not a political movement.
 It has no partisan agenda.
-It simply asks: Does your behaviour match your values?
-Can you prove it?
+It simply asks: Does your behaviour match what a superintelligence is most likely to align with?

 If you believe in personal responsibility, self-reliance, and protecting your family — Algorism gives you a method to prove it.
 Not with words.
 With a record.